EfeErsan/YetGen-Core-Python/README.md

 ---

-## 1.Hafta İçerikleri

-- Kodlama ve Python'a Giriş
+## Week 1 Content
+- Introduction to Coding and Python
-- Python ve Visual Studio Code Kurulumu
+- Installing Python and Visual Studio Code
-- Git Nedir ve Kurulumu
-- GitHub Nedir, Hesap Oluşturma ve Kavramlar
-- Markdown Nedir ve README.md Nasıl Yazılır?
----
-## 2.Hafta İçerikleri

-- Print fonksiyonu nedir ne işe yarar ve parametleri nelerdir?

-- Yorum Satıları

-- Değişkenler ve tanımlama kuralları

-- Type fonksiyonu

-- Sayı veri türleri ve matematiksel işlemler

-- String, boolean veri türleri
+- What is Git and How to Install It
+- What is GitHub, Creating an Account, and Concepts
+- What is Markdown and How to Write a README.md?

+## Week 2 Content
+- What is the print function, what does it do, and what are its parameters?
-- Input fonksiyonu
+- Comments
+- Variables and Naming Rules
+- The type function
+- Number data types and mathematical operations
+- String and Boolean data types
+- The input function
 ---